mpeeples2008/ArchNetSci/_book/01-data.md

 <div class="rmdwarning">
-<p>In addition to the R packages listed above, there is one procedure
+<p>In addition to the R packages listed above, there are a couple of
-used in this Online Companion that requires you to have an installation of Python 3.7 or 3.8 with particular packages associated with it.
+procedures used in this Online Companion (especially in the “Going Beyond the Book” section) that require you to have an installation of Python 3.8 with particular packages associated with it.
 In order to implement these sections of code, you will need to also run the following lines of code.
-Note that this is a large install that takes about about 1.4 GB of hard drive space so only do this if you have the space and REALLY want to explore edge bundling (<a href="#Figure_6_17">see Edge Bundling Visualizations</a>).
-You will be able to reproduce everything in this document except for two chunks of code without this so feel free to sit this one out.</p>
+Note that this is a large install that takes about about 1.4 GB of hard drive space so only do this if you have the space and REALLY want to explore edge bundling (<a href="#Figure_6_17">see Edge Bundling Visualizations</a>) or <a href="#ComparingNetworks">network comparison methods</a>.
+You will be able to reproduce everything in this document except for two chunks of code in the main section and a few procedures in the Comparing Networks section without this so feel free to sit this one out.</p>
 </div>

 To install Python with the required libraries, run the following chunk of code.
-Keep in mind this will take seeral minutes and about 1.4 GB of disk space:
+Keep in mind this will take several minutes and about 1.4 GB of disk space:

 ```r